Advanced Servo Tester

 Doing this project sent me down a few different rabbit holes:

-- Using Sketches, Assemblies, and Components in FreeCad to correctly align objects on the 3d printed case.
+• Using Sketches, Assemblies, and Components in FreeCAD to accurately align objects on the 3D-printed case.

 Arduino programming

-I’ve done a little bit of Arduino programming before, but this was a deeper dive than previous projects.
-In previous projects I’ve used the Arduino IDE, which while okay, does not offer code analysis.
-It barely offers syntax highlighting and it does not offer code completion.
+I have done some Arduino programming before, but this was a deeper dive than previous projects.
+In previous projects I have used the Arduino IDE, which is functional but limited — it offers minimal syntax highlighting and no code completion.

-So I switched to using CLion from JetBrains.
-With the PlatformIO plugin, I have an IDE that I am very familiar with.
+So I switched to CLion from JetBrains.
+With the PlatformIO plugin, I have an IDE I am familiar with.
 It offers code completion, syntax highlighting, dependency management, and code analysis.

-Getting rid of the Adafruit library also reduced the ram usage significantly as it was using a buffer that took up a lot of the very limited memory on the Arduino.
+Dropping the Adafruit library also reduced RAM usage because it maintained a full-screen buffer that consumed a large portion of the Arduino’s limited memory.

 Lessons learned here: